Used 2014 Acura MDX

 The Advance and Entertainment package builds on the above features with roof rails, front and rear parking sensors, remote start, auto-dimming sideview mirrors, upgraded leather upholstery, ventilated front seats, a collision mitigation braking system, lane-keeping assist, adaptive cruise control, an eight-way power front passenger seat (with power lumbar) and an upgraded rear-seat entertainment system with a 16.2-inch screen, two additional speakers and an HDMI input.

 Standard safety equipment for the 2014 Acura MDX includes antilock disc brakes, front-seat side airbags, side curtain airbags, a driver's knee airbag, active front head restraints and traction and stability control.
+At our test facility, the MDX required 129 feet to stop from 60 mph, and successive stops took even longer.
+This performance is not as good as others in its class.
 A multi-angle rearview camera is also standard, and AWD models come with a stabilizing feature for trailer towing.

 Optional safety features include lane-departure and blind-spot warning systems.
 A forward collision warning system is also available, and it works by warning the driver of a possible collision with auditory and visual alerts.
 The MDX is also offered with collision mitigation braking, which automatically applies the brakes to prevent or mitigate an impending collision.
 A lane-keeping assist system is available as well, and it provides automatic steering assistance to keep the MDX in its lane.